python-cffi/cffi/doc/source/embedding.rst

 which you define yourself, ends up as the API of a ``.so/.dll/.dylib`` library---or you can statically link it within a larger application.

+Possible use cases:

+* Exposing a library written in Python directly to C/C++ programs.

+* Using Python to make a "plug-in" for an existing program that is already written to load them.

+* Using Python to implement part of a larger C/C++ application (with static linking).

+* Writing a small C/C++ wrapper around Python, hiding the fact that the application is actually written in Python (to make a custom command-line interface; for distribution purposes; or simply to make it a bit harder to reverse-engineer the application).

 The general idea is as follows:

 * You write and execute a Python script, which produces a ``.c`` file